FlamingTempura/zam/README.md

 view.b.c = 2; // view will be updated
 ```

-Zam works well in all modern browser, including Chrome, Firefox, Edge, and Safari.
-Internet Explorer is not supported because it does to implement Proxy objects.
+Zam works in all modern browsers, including Chrome, Firefox, Edge, and Safari.
+Older browsers, including Internet Explorer, are not supported because they do not implement Proxy objects.

 ## Installation